rapid7/insightconnect-workflows/workflows/Open_Source_Indicator_Enrichment_with_Slack/help.md

 *This workflow will only trigger in direct messages to your Slackbot.
 This is by design to avoid posting potentially malicious URLs in shared Slack channels.*

-To run the workflow, send a direct message to your InsightConnect Slack Chatbot starting with the command `enrich-indicator`.
+To run the workflow, send a direct message to your InsightConnect Slack Chatbot starting with the command `investigate`.

 Commands should be in the following format:
-`enrich-indicator <indicator type> <indicator>`
+`investigate <indicator type> <indicator>`

-`enrich-indicator ip 8.8.8.8`
+`investigate ip 8.8.8.8`
-`enrich-indicator url badsite.com`
+`investigate url badsite.com`
-`enrich-indicator hash 009f1e9b72cfb6daa3de82093a755bdb3685e0eb`
+`investigate hash 009f1e9b72cfb6daa3de82093a755bdb3685e0eb`

-Alternatively, use `enrich-indicator help` for more information and examples.
+Use `investigate help` for more information and examples.

 The workflow will post the results in a thread.